LuizZak/SwiftRewriter/README.md

-# ObjcParser
+# SwiftRewriter

-A description of this package.
+A program that aims to aid in automatization of conversion of Objective-C code into equivalent Swift code.